By Chelsea Fisher

 Look for apples that are firm with no bruises.
 The most common varieties include Granny Smith, Fuji, Gala, Braeburn, Honey Crisp, and Pink Lady.
 Each variety provides a surprisingly different taste, from tart to sweet, so when following a recipe, it’s usually best to choose the type listed.

-Apples make a tangy addition to any sweet tart, pie, or pastry like an Apple Pie, but they can also be an interesting complement to savory fare, such as a sauerkraut dish.
+Apples make a tangy addition to any sweet tart, pie, or pastry like an Apple Pie (below), but they can also be an interesting complement to savory fare, such as a sauerkraut dish.
 If you are craving a sweet treat, try our Simple Baked Apples.